-For the year ended December 31, 2022, the BMA approved a permitted practice for the Company to remove the effect of the Financial Accounting Standard 133 DIG Issue B36 ("DIG B36").
+For the years ended December 31, 2023 and 2024, the BMA approved a permitted practice for the Company to remove the effect of the Financial Accounting Standard 133 DIG Issue B36 ("DIG B36").
 This permits the Company to not measure the embedded derivatives included within its FWH coinsurance agreements at fair value.
 The impacts to the Statutory Financial Statements (SFS) are discussed in the Notes to the SFS.